chrismademe/php-site-framework-2/README.md

 ```

 ## Theme Cache
 Twig caches rendered templates.
-To do so, it required permissions to write to the cache folder.
+To do so, it requires permissions to write to the cache folder.
 Make sure the permissions are set to 775 in the `theme/_cache` folder.

 ## Important
 When you upload your project, make sure you login to the root folder in the FTP account, your htdocs/public_html folder will be public facing and src should always be uploaded outside of the public folder.